 • Never trust any third-party websites that promise to give away free likes, fans, crowns, Coins, or other incentives, as they may be able to access your login information.

-• Our Support team will send you a message to your TikTok inbox, which you can verify is from us if a pop-up displays at the bottom that requires you to accept the message request.
+• You can verify it's from us if a pop-up displays at the bottom of the message that requires you to accept the request.

-• Depending on the feature, our Support team may ask you to submit documents for identity and bank verification purposes to resolve your issue.
+• Depending on the feature, you may be asked to submit documents for identity and bank verification purposes to resolve your issue.

 What to do if you think your account has been compromised